WHOIGit/django-nginx-postgres-docker/README.md

 POSTGRES_PASSWORD=database1_password
 POSTGRES_DB=database1

-You must also update the DATABASES code block in the `settings.py` file in the Django application, and match the name in the `docker-compose.yml` file for the Postres container.
+You must also update the DATABASES code block in the `settings.py` file in the Django application

     DATABASES = {
     'default': {